Ogre 2

-Tom Ryan, known under the pseudonym Ogre 2, is a retired professional Halo player from Columbus, Ohio.
-He is widely considered to be the greatest Halo player of all time.
+Tom Ryan (born August 3, 1986), better known as Ogre 2, is an American former professional Halo player and the current manager of the Miami Heretics (MH) esports team.
+Originally from Columbus, Ohio, Ogre 2 is widely considered to be the greatest Halo player of all time.
 He and his twin brother Dan ("Ogre 1") are known as the "Ogre Twins".
 In 2005, the Ogre Twins won the gold medal in Halo 2 at the World Cyber Games.
 His esports tournament history includes in Halo: Combat Evolved, Halo 2, Shadowrun, Halo 3, Halo: Reach, Halo 4, Halo 5: Guardians, Halo 2: Anniversary, and Call of Duty: Ghosts.

 The Ogre Twins are a highly accomplished pair, winning many national Halo: Combat Evolved and Halo 2 tournaments.
 Ryan has played for many professional teams, including Instinct, Shoot to Kill, Team Domination, DtO, Final Boss, and Team3D.
 In June 2006, he signed a three-year contract with Major League Gaming.
 He played on the Boost Mobile MLG Pro Circuit on USA Network in 2006. and was briefly sponsored by NBA player Gilbert Arenas.
 He was also sponsored by Red Bull, Stride gum, and Eon.
 Ryan was a member of Counter Logic Gaming from 2014 to 2016.

 Gaming career

 Halo Combat Evolved

 Ryan began his professional gaming career at small local tournaments along with Dan Ryan, his twin brother.
-Ogre 2's 4 vs. 4 teams in Halo Combat Evolved (Halo CE) finished first on multiple occasions and were regarded among the best teams.
-However, for 2 vs. 2 players, Ogre 2 teammate was mostly his twin brother; they became one of the best duos in the history of Halo.
+Ogre2's 4 vs. 4 teams in Halo Combat Evolved (Halo CE) finished first on multiple occasions and were regarded among the best teams.
+However, for 2 vs. 2 players, Ogre2's teammate was mostly his twin brother; they became one of the best duos in the history of Halo.
 They were so unstoppable that the level "Chill Out" was nicknamed Ogre City.
 They won many events together and quickly stamped their names as the best players in Halo.

 Since then, Ryan has been a member of Halo: Combat Evolved and Halo 2 teams, some of which have garnered media and gamer attention for their impressive showings.
 These teams include Team 3D's Halo 2 team, Team StK (Shoot to Kill), Team Domination, Final Boss, Team Instinct, a revived StK, and CLG.
 Tom and his brother also represented the United States in the Halo 2 competition at the 2005 World Cyber Games in Singapore, defeating team Canada to secure a first-place finish.